Freshly-Picked Tingle's Rosy Rupeeland: Development

 Freshly-Picked Tingle's Rosy Rupeeland was announced in October 2005 under the title Tingle RPG.
 It was later released on September 2, 2006 in Japan and in Europe on September 14, 2007.
+It was never released in North America.

 Reception

 Freshly-Picked Tingle's Rosy Rupeeland has received mostly positive reviews from the few outlets which have reviewed it.
 Official Nintendo Magazine gave the game a score of 76%, praising the game's uniqueness, humour and "fantastically stylised graphics", but criticizing it for dull dungeon design and a poor battle system.
 Nintendo Life praised the game as well, noting the boss battles in particular to be surprising and exciting, though they noted that the game can start to wear after a while, as some aspects were "repetitive and/or annoying".
-Furthermore, Nintendo Life commended Nintendo of Europe for showing the courage to localize the game into English.

 In its first week of release, it sold more than 45,000 units in Japan.
 It was the 57th best-selling game of 2006 in Japan, selling 207,525 units.
 It was the 478th best-selling game of 2007, selling 21,295 units in that year for a total of 234,862 units as of 2007.
 IGN ranked the cover art the scariest cover art in gaming.